-It’s not important what type of exercise you do, just find one you enjoy.
+What type of exercise you do is not important; find one you enjoy.
 If you like to swim, then swim.
-If you don’t enjoy it, you won’t stick at it, and are very unlikely to make this a routine.
+If you don’t enjoy it, you won’t stick at it and are very unlikely to make this a routine.

 2. Try out different things

-Trying different things is crucial to figuring out what you do like, and this will help enormously with step one.
-Walking, yoga, or light weight training might be a good place to start.
+Trying different things is crucial to figuring out what you like, which will help enormously with step one.
+Walking, yoga, or lightweight training might be a good place to start.

 3. Find a friend or a group exercise class

-It’s harder to not turn up for a session if someone else is expecting you, and relying on you for their own exercise.
-Group exercise doesn’t have to be in a gym, either; there are a number of exercise classes held in parks (especially during this time!), as well as online if you don’t fancy leaving the house at 6am.
+It’s harder not to turn up for a session if someone else expects you and relies on you for their own exercise.
+Group exercise doesn’t have to be in a gym, either; there are a number of exercise classes held in parks (especially during this time!), as well as online if you don’t fancy leaving the house at 6 am.

-Don’t think you need to become a marathon runner or take up HIIT classes, a brisk walk is completely fine.
+Don’t think you need to become a marathon runner or take HIIT classes; a brisk walk is fine.